EddyLuten/bhreia.com/docs/adventures/blue-skies/places/survivors-camp.md

 ## Approaching the Camp

 !!! cite "Flavor"
     Against the treeline of the south-western forest, hundreds of tents are arranged in neat columns.
 The putrid smell of too many people cramped up together coats your senses as your approach.
-A silent crowd of people gathers around the missing persons board posted at the entrance.
+A silent crowd of people stands gatheredd around the missing persons board posted at the entrance.
 They desperately search for updates here, which remain elusive.
 A thousand notes carrying the names of those lost hang from it, bleaching in light of the unsetting sun.

 ## Missing Persons Board